root-project/web/manual/io_custom_classes/index.md

 ClassDef(<ClassName>, <VersionNumber>)
 {% endhighlight %}

-(In the case of classes inheriting from `TObject`, or from a non-TObject base class declaring itself `ClassDef*`, it's then better to use `ClassDefOverride` in the child instead of `ClassDef`.)
+(In the case of classes inheriting from `TObject`, or from a non-TObject base class declaring itself `ClassDef` or `ClassDefOverride` but not `ClassDefNV`, then it's better to use `ClassDefOverride` in the child instead of `ClassDef`.
+Same comment applies to `ClassDefInline` and their override variants.)

 The version number identifies this particular version of the class.
 A version number equal to 0 tells ROOT to not store the class in a root file, but only its base classes (if any).